 The Magnes is extremely pleased to welcome John Efron, Koret Professor of Jewish History at Berkeley, to its series of weekly popup lunchtime exhibits.
-Professor Efron is a specialist in German-Jewish history and is currently working on a monograph entitled Sephardic Beauty and the Ashkenazic Imagination: German Jewry in the Age of Emancipation.
+Professor Efron is a specialist in German-Jewish history and his book, German Jewry and the Allure of the Sephardic will be published by Princeton University Press in the Fall.
 Professor Efron will speak about Moritz Daniel Oppenheim's depiction of an imaginary meeting between the scholar Moses Mendelsohn (1729-1786), the playwright Gotthold Ephraim Lessing (1729-1781) and the theologian Johann Kaspar Lavater (1741-1801) in Berlin (1763).

 About the PopUp Exhibition Series